Fairfield College Preparatory School: Athletics

 Fairfield College Preparatory School is part of the Quinnipiac Division in the Southern Connecticut Conference.
 The school fields 15 varsity sports including football, soccer, cross country, basketball, ice hockey, swimming & diving, wrestling, skiing, baseball, lacrosse, track & field, rugby, golf, crew, and sailing.
 Prep's athletic teams have won 49 CIAC state championships and numerous other state titles in non-CIAC sports.
-Over the years many athletes have won individual CIAC state titles in cross country, track & field, swimming & diving, wrestling, tennis, and golf.

 Hockey

-Prep has won 18 state championships, the most recent in 2019 where Prep defeated Notre Dame West Haven 5–2 at the Yale Whale.
+Prep has won 19 state championships, the most recent in 2023 where Prep defeated Notre Dame West Haven 3-0 at Quinnipiac University.
 Prep has had four players work their way up to the National Hockey League, including Chris '94 and Ted Drury '89, Jaime Sifers '01 and Mark Arcobello '06.
 Matt Sather '93 has coached the hockey team since 1999, leading it to eleven state championships.
 Since 1991, there has not been a 4-year class at Prep that has not won a state title in hockey.